Certificate of Entitlement | When to buy a car - DirectAsia

 The bidding process starts every first and third Monday of the month, and you can either do it yourself at an ATM, or get your car dealer to do it for you.
 If you are in a hurry, you can also buy a vehicle that has been registered with an open COE, and drive it off the lot right away (but that means you won't have a shot at getting a cheaper COE, via the bidding process).

 The price of the COE is is always the highest unsuccessful bid, plus one dollar.
 For more details on the process, check the Land Transport Authority (LTA) website.

 As of the March 2019 second round bidding exercise, Category A COEs cost around S$26,659.
 Category B COEs cost around S$39,401, and open COEs cost S$41,000.

 COE prices will fluctuate based on the number of available COEs, and on how much buyers are willing to spend.
 As such, no one can accurately predict the prices of COEs; we can only make calculated guesses, and spot general trends.

 Don't Miss: Is an Off-Peak Car Right for You?

 The Current State of the COE

 First, some good news for car buyers: COE prices today have fallen significantly, since their peak in 2013.
-If you look at old news reports from three years ago, you will see COE prices at the time had a jaw dropping range of between S$77,000 to over S$80,000.
+If you look at old news reports from four years ago, you will see COE prices at the time had a jaw-dropping range of between S$77,000 to over S$80,000.
 You dodged a bullet there.

-Overall however, COEs are still more affordable in 2016 than they have been in previous years.
+Overall, COEs are still more affordable in 2019 than they have been in previous years.